We recommend a tiered approach to skin surveillance:

-Peritus Health Management offers training for responsible persons to ensure competency in undertaking skin checks so that employees can be monitored on site and referred for a skin investigation if problems are identified.
+Peritus Health Management offers training for responsible persons to ensure competency in undertaking skin surveillance checks so that employees can be monitored on site and referred for a skin investigation if problems are identified.

 Where there are communication difficulties, it may take longer.